synacor/sync-git-utils/README.md

 [![Build Status](https://travis-ci.org/synacorinc/sync-git-utils.svg?branch=master)](https://travis-ci.org/synacorinc/sync-git-utils)

-The Synacor git Utilites are a set of git commands developed for use internally at Synacor that we felt might be useful for the community at large.
+The Synacor git Utilities are a set of git commands developed for use internally at Synacor that we felt might be useful for the community at large.
 The primary utility in this set is `git-bulk`, which allows the execution of a git command across multiple repositories in a common root.
 This is incredibly useful if you work with a large number